The Department of Economics is pleased to introduce our current Advisory Board Members. Each member has provided a biography and a photo.

 Chris Marshall, Executive Vice President and Treasurer, BBVA Compass

 Chris earned a B.A. in Economics from the Ohio State University in 1983.
-While at Ohio State, he served as President of the Kappa Sigma Fraternity.
+As an alumnus at Ohio State, he serves on the Economics Advisory Board and in the mentor program.
 Chris earned an MBA in Finance from the Columbia Business School and is a Chartered Financial Analyst (CFA).

 Justin Miller, Attorney-In-Charge, International Trade Field Office, U.S. Department of Justice

 Justin R. Miller is the Attorney-In-Charge of the International Trade Field Office, U.S. Department of Justice, located in New York City.
 Mr. Miller handles international trade and customs matters before the U.S. Court of International Trade and the U.S Court of Appeals for the Federal Circuit.
 Prior to joining the Justice Department, Mr. Miller served as a legal fellow for the Committee on Ways and Means, Subcommittee on Trade, in the U.S. House of Representatives and as a law clerk to the Hon.
 Leo M. Gordon of the U.S. Court of International Trade.
 From 2013 to 2015, Mr. Miller served on detail to the Office of the U.S. Trade Representative, where he represented the United States in the first enforcement action brought by the United States under the Dominican Republic – Central America – United States Free Trade Agreement.